-The uranium found in the Roca Honda mine permit area is contained within the five sandstone units of the Westwater Canyon Member (Figure 7-5).
+The uranium found in the Roca Honda mine permit area is contained within five sandstone units of the Westwater Canyon Member (Figure 2-5).
 Core recovery from the 2007 drilling program indicates uranium occurs in sandstones with large amounts of organic/high carbon material.
-The uranium is dark gray to black and is found between depths of approximately 1,850 to 2,100 ft below the surface.
-Zones of mineralization are 1 to 25 ft thick, 100 to 200 ft wide, and 200 to more than 1,200 ft long; also characteristic of the ore is pyrite and bleaching alteration (Fitch 2006).
-Average uranium grades in the permit area are 0.31 percent $U_3O_8$ for Sections 9 and 10 and 0.225 percent for Section 16.
-These average grades are based on cutoffs of 6 ft of true thickness and grade of 0.10 percent $U_3O_8$ (Fitch 2006).
-Nonmineralized host rock, or waste rock, is much lighter (light brown to light gray) and has background to slightly elevated radiometric readings.
+The uranium in the permit area is dark gray to black and is found between depths of approximately 1,650 to 2,600 ft below the surface.
+Zones of mineralization are 1 to 25 ft thick, 100 to 200 ft wide, and 200 to more than 1,200 ft long.
+The ore averages four to eight pounds of U_3O_8 per ton of host rock.
+Non-mineralized host rock is much lighter (light brown to light gray) and has background to slightly elevated radiometric readings.

-Uranium ore in the permit area trends west-northwest.
+Uranium ore in the permit area trends west-northwest as shown in Figure 7-6.
 This trend is consistent with trends of the fluvial sedimentary structures of the Westwater Canyon Member (Falkowski 1980, Kirk and Condon 1986) and the general trend of ore across the Ambrosia Lake subdistrict.